 The unaudited Condensed Consolidated Financial Statements of the Company have been prepared in conformity with accounting principles generally accepted in the United States of America, with the instructions to Form 10-Q and with Article 10 of Regulation S-X of the Securities and Exchange Commission, and include all adjustments that are, in the opinion of management, necessary for a fair presentation of the results for the interim periods presented.
 All such adjustments are, in the opinion of management, of a normal recurring nature.
 In addition, certain items in prior period financial statements have been reclassified for comparability to current period presentation.
-Results for the three-month period ended March 31, 2004 are not necessarily indicative of the operating results to be expected for the full year.
+Results for the three- and six-month periods ended June 30, 2004 are not necessarily indicative of the operating results to be expected for the full year.